-Dr Lindley has sustained a very long connection with Halifax music, giving one of his first solo recitals here in 1969 and today serving as a Trustee of the Minster’s 900 Trust; he also assists regularly Minster Organist Graham Gribbin and Choir Director The Reverend Canon Hilary Barber.
+Dr Lindley has sustained a very long connection with Halifax music, giving one of his first solo recitals here in 1969 and has enjoyed a regular connection with the town and Halifax music ever since.

 In Summer 2012, he was the recipient of an Honorary Doctorate from the University of Huddersfield for his contribution to choral music locally, nationally and internationally; in 2001 he had received a similar award from Leeds Beckett University on account of services to the musical and civic life of his adopted city.
 Simon is an Honorary Fellow of the Guild of Church Musicians, the Royal School of Church Music, the Guild of Musicians and Singers and of Leeds College of Music.

-A former Grand Organist of England, Dr Lindley is currently in office as Grand Organist to Masonic Province of Yorkshire West Riding and of his Lodge, No 1311 as well as organist to the Richard Gill Chapter of Rose Croix Freemasons in Halifax.
+A former Grand Organist to the United Grand Lodge of England, Dr Lindley is currently in office as Grand Organist to Masonic Province of Yorkshire West Riding and of his Lodge, Zetland No 1311 as well as holding office as Most Wise Sovereign of the Richard Gill Chapter of Rose Croix Freemasons in Halifax.

 His interests include writing, printing and typography, cooking, travel – especially rail travel –and local history.
-A number of his small- scale liturgical compositions and carol arrangements have achieved wide-spread provenance and recordings.
-Ave Maria appears on Katherine Jenkins’s recent CD Sacred Arias and Dr Lindley was privileged to have that performed on two recent papal visits to the United Kingdom – by His Holiness John Paul II in 9182 and His Holiness Pope Benedict XVI in 2010.
-Simon’s organ music includes contributions to two significant publications – Fanfare for Francis , music in honour of the 90th. birthday of Dr Francis Jackson CBE, and Echoes in memory of the late Dr Alan Spedding, MBE, the long serving Organist and Choirmaster of Beverly Minster.
+A number of his small- scale liturgical compositions and carol arrangements have achieved wide-spread provenance by means of publication and recordings.
+His best-selling setting of Ave Maria appears on Katherine Jenkins’s recent CD Sacred Arias and Dr Lindley was privileged to have that work performed on two recent papal visits to the United Kingdom – by His Holiness John Paul II in 1982 and His Holiness Pope Benedict XVI in 2010.
+Simon’s organ music includes contributions to two significant publications – Fanfare for Francis , music in honour of the 90th birthday of Dr Francis Jackson CBE, and Echoes in memory of the late Dr Alan Spedding, MBE, for long the distinguished Organist and Choirmaster of Beverly Minster.